Breakfast on the run

 One of the problems with crazy blood sugar is breakfast.
 My fasting glucose level determines what second breakfast will be.

 Second breakfast?
-Yes, on mornings when I go to Crossfit, I always have my favorite mocha shake.
+Yes, on mornings when I go to CrossFit, I always have my favorite mocha shake.
 I drink half on the 30 minute drive there, finish the other half while getting ready in the locker rooms.
 It’s important to get protein and carbs in my system within 30 minutes of a hard workout.

 But second breakfast is very important.
 Eating every 3-4 hours is crucial to prevent crashes and spikes.
 I finish my shake at 6:15-6:30, but I need something more substantial before lunch.
 When I pack my lunch, I always have stuff to make oatmeal with almond butter and granola.
 But if my fasting glucose is higher than normal—my normal is 120-130—then I need a high protein meal.
 That’s where these come in very handy.
 I make a batch on Sunday and use them by Friday.
 They are easy to make, store and eat.